If you lie to the police in Michigan, you can be charged with a crime.

 This statute does not prevent anyone from invoking their Fifth Amendment rights under the U.S. Constitution or declining to speak to a police officer regarding a criminal investigation.

 Suppose you are charged with a felony or a misdemeanor offense involving resisting and obstructing the police, obstructing justice, or making false or misleading statements to the police.
-In that case, you need the assistance of an experienced criminal defense lawyer who has the skill and tenacity to stand up and protect you in court.
+In that case, you need the assistance of an experienced criminal defense lawyer with the skill and tenacity to stand up and protect you in court.
 The lawyers with LEWIS & DICKSTEIN, P.L.L.C. are widely known for protecting and defending clients in the most challenging circumstances and can help you or your loved one.
 If you face charges for a crime involving lying to the police, call us as soon as possible for a free consultation.

-Michigan Criminal Defense Attorneys
+Michigan Criminal Defense Attorney

-Call us today at (248) 263-6800 for a free consultation or complete a Request for Assistance Form.
+Call us today at (248) 263-6800 for a free consultation or complete an online Request for Assistance Form.
 We will contact you promptly and find a way to help you.